steemit/steem/doc/mira-tuning.md

 # Preface

 After MIRAs initial development efforts we released the [Basic MIRA Configuration Guide](https://github.com/steemit/steem/blob/master/doc/mira.md) to help bootstrap users attempting to use MIRA enabled `steemd`.
-There is actually much more fine tuning that can be done to improve MIRA's performance and I'd like to take the time now to share it with the community.
+There is actually much more fine tuning that can be done to improve MIRA's performance.
 We will break up this process into three phases:

 * Phase 1: Gathering statistics
 * Phase 2: Analyzing statistics